ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_7-git_tools/02_interactive_staging/synopsis.md

 Staging and unstaging files
 ---------------------------

-To stage files (after modifying) you can type
+To stage files (after modifying) you can type :
 ```
 : "2" // (or "u")
 ```
 (for add untracked files use "a" or "4")
 , press "Enter",

-And then select files by their numbers
+And then select files by their numbers:
 ```
 : "1" // (or "1,2" etc.)
 ```